In the UK alone it's estimated there are more than 30m gamers, which accounts for a significant number of the total broadband subscribers.

 When it comes to actually playing games online it is not necessary to have a very fast broadband service.
 Online gaming does not demand a huge amount of bandwidth so even a download speed of just a few megabits per second will be sufficient.

-But while faster connections do not necessarily confer any huge advantage in an online match against other players, there is a good reason to get the quickest unlimited broadband service you can find - it's now impossible to be a gamer without frequent large downloads.
+But while faster connections do not necessarily confer any huge advantage in an online match against other players, there is a good reason to get the quickest unlimited broadband package you can find - it's now impossible to be a gamer without frequent large downloads.

 How do you buy games?